koreatechbigdatalab/Educational-innovation-in-resource-constrained-environments-through-a-design-science-approach/README.md

   - `session_id`, `timestamp` for contextual tracking
 - Personally identifiable information (PII) is removed or masked.

-### `교재 qa_pairs-1_TRANS.jsonl`
+### ` qa_pairs-1_TRANS.jsonl`
-- A structured collection of **question-answer pairs** extracted and translated from HRD-related lecture materials.
+A structured collection of question-answer pairs extracted and translated from HRD-related lecture materials.

-- Used to fine-tune or augment the chatbot's instructional responses.
+This file served as a core training dataset for fine-tuning the sLLM-based educational chatbot.

+It was used to refine and enhance the chatbot’s instructional responses in alignment with HRD learning objectives.

-- Each JSON object includes:
+Each JSON object includes:

-  - `question`: Generated question from textbook
+question: A generated question derived from textbook content

-  - `answer`: Educational response aligned with HRD content
+answer: An instructional response aligned with HRD-specific knowledge

 ### `Prompt Engineering.md`
 - Outlines key rules and restrictions applied when prompting the chatbot, including: